Radio Better Offline: Edward Ongweso Jr. & Allison Morrow

 They're already trying.

-There are real regulations in place that could actually claw that back and help. save people's lives.
+There are real regulations in place that could actually claw that back and help save people's lives.
+But there are no regulations around AI.

-So we get chat GPT gods and spiritual awakenings and all these psychotic episodes.
+Chat GPT gods and spiritual awakenings and all these psychotic episodes.

-And the most common use case people can talk about is, yeah, it drove that guy insane.
+And the most common use case people can talk about about is, yeah, it drove that guy insane.
 That guy went crazy.

+That's what it's getting known for.
 And otherwise, it's like, yeah, your most annoying friend loves this.

 Well, you know, on that,